Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \subsection{Multilevel feature fusion}

 We observed that the signature strokes in the images are thin and sparse compared with general object images.
-In a typical CNN structure, the low-level features generated from the early layers contain more detailed information.
+In a typical CNN structure, the low-level features generated from the early layers contain more detailed information, while the high-level features generated from the deep layers have rich semantic information.
 However, information loss of stroke details is inevitable after several convolution and downsampling operators.
-In order to retain the detailed information of signature strokes for global and regional features, we propose a multilevel feature fusion mechanism that combines low-level features with high-level features and then passes the aggregated information to subsequent layers.
-Here, the feature maps $F2$ and $F3$ in the base part and the feature maps $F51G$ in the global branch are fused to obtain the feature maps $F52G$.
+In order to retain the detailed information of signature strokes, we propose a multilevel feature fusion (MFF) mechanism that combines low-level features with high-level features and then passes the aggregated information to subsequent layers.
+Here, the feature maps $F2$ and $F3$ in the base part and $F51G$ in the global branch are fused to obtain the feature maps $F52G$.
 Likewise, $F2$ and $F3$ in the base part and $F51R$ in the regional branch are fused to generate $F52R$.
 We can express the fusion operations as follows:

 where $\varepsilon^{3\times3}$ is the convolution operation with a kernel size of $3 \times 3$ and a stride of 2 to transfer $F2 \in \mathbb{R}^{C \times H' \times W'}$ and $F3 \in \mathbb{R}^{C' \times H' \times W'}$ to the same shape as $F51G$ and $F51R \in \mathbb{R}^{C \times H \times W}$.
 The operator $\circ$ denotes the element-wise multiplication.